ihuke/vuex-module-decorator/README.md

 2.import module

-- if namespace is nudefined，component's name（lowercase the first letters）will be module's name，like example: Board->board
+- if namespace is nudefined，component's name(lowercase the first letters) will be as namespace，like example: Board->board
 - if namespace is ""，it's meaning mapping store's root module。

 ```ts